EarlPitts/bsc-thesis/thesis.md

 `$ kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"`

+If everything went according to the plan, the cluster is running and fully functional now.

 # Implementation

 The main idea that served as the primary goal for the projects was the attachment of the BPF program to a cgroup.
-TODO
+In the final version, this is the pod's cgroup that want to impose the bandwidth limit on.
+However, in earlier versions I simply attached the BPF program to the root cgroup, so I could easily test and see the effect without the need to figure out the exact cgroup to use and measure the bandwidth from the cgroup's context.

 ## First Version

-In the first version of the projects, I deliberately left out all the Kubernetes related TODO stuff, and only concentrated on sending and attaching a BPF program to the VM.
+In the first version of the project, I deliberately left out all the Kubernetes related TODO stuff, and only concentrated on sending and attaching a BPF program to the VM.
 This meant that I was able to test and provide a proof that the concept was indeed TODO working, without dealing with all the complexities of a Kubernetes cluster.
 In this initial Proof of Concept, the project consisted of two separate programs, that will be described in detail below.